chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/xml-documentation.md

 </example>
 ```

-# Tags for Generic Types and Methods
+# tags for generic types and methods
 ## `<typeparam>`
 - Used in the comment for a generic type or method to describe a type parameter.